jeffreyyoung/metabase_custom/docs/administration-guide/03-metadata-editing.md

 #### Name

 Clicking on the name of the field allows you to change how the field name is displayed.
 For example, if your ORM produces table names like “auth.user", you can replace this with “User” to make it more readable.
-Again, this only changes how the field is displayed in Metabase.
+Again, this only changes how the field is displayed in Plena Data.

 #### Description